top of page

 • Consignors print their price tags from the online program onto specified cardstock and attach to their items using a tagging gun and stems, or safety pins.

-• Detailed Consigning instructions will be available on the Norwich Women’s Club website.
+• Detailed Consigning instructions are available on the Norwich Women’s Club website.
 The website includes pricing guidelines.

 • Consignors can see online at the end of sale which of their items sold.